New Jersey MENTOR Honored By Lawnside Borough for Volunteer Service

 “We believe in giving back to the communities in which we live and work,” said Joanne Kirk, Executive Director of New Jersey MENTOR.
 “Our employees’ willingness to pitch in is a reflection of their desire to improve quality of life for others, as demonstrated in the compassionate service they provide every day.
 We were honored to participate in this project and for the chance to be of service to Lawnside Borough.”

 On Volunteer Day, New Jersey MENTOR and its partner REM New Jersey also sent volunteers to The Community Food Bank of New Jersey and assembled snack packs for the Boys and Girls Club.
-They were among the nearly 2,400 volunteers completing 50 service projects across the country, with volunteers including employees in 17 states as well as individuals served, families, friends and foster parents of The MENTOR Network.
+They were among the nearly 2,400 volunteers completing 50 service projects across the country, with volunteers including employees in 17 states as well as consumers, families, friends and foster parents of The MENTOR Network.